mayor

 - The chief executive of the municipal government of a city, borough, etc., formerly (historical) usually appointed as a caretaker by European royal courts but now usually appointed or elected locally.

-- A largely ceremonial position in some municipal governments that presides over the city council while a contracted city manager holds actual executive power.
+- (US) A largely ceremonial position in some municipal governments that presides over the city council while a contracted city manager holds actual executive power.

 Synonyms